 Cape Town - In his State of the Nation Address President Jacob Zuma should keep in mind that youth unemployment can be addressed by the development of the small and medium enterprise (SME) sector.

-"By all accounts this will be the president’s toughest address to date," CIBA said on Tuesday.
+"By all accounts, this will be the president’s toughest address to date," CIBA said on Tuesday.

 “Key to our economic development and growth is the development of the SME sector in SA.
-In comparison to other developing nations SA has not done enough to unlock the potential of our SME sector," said CIBA president Prof. Dovhani Thakhathi.
+In comparison to other developing nations SA has not done enough to unlock the potential of our SME sector," said CIBA president Prof. Davhana Thakhathi.

 "Government is well aware that storm clouds are gathering and in response have identified the National Development Plan as a means to address youth unemployment and improved economic growth," said CIBA.